 Head à Tête is the story of two strangers who overcome the barriers of language and mistrust to find friendship.
 Set in a barren, cold and windy land that was once a beautiful garden, Head à Tête unfolds with the arrival of a strange cage-like object.
 As if triggered by the presence of life, a magical tree bearing “fruit” begins to grow.
 When two strangers, one French-speaking and one English-speaking, appear from opposite directions and discover the tree and the sanctuary it provides, a standoff begins.
 Frustration and conflict grows with each word spoken, but it is through the loss and re-birth of the tree that they find peace in each other’s company.

-To see set construction pictures, a history of the play and production photos from throughout Canada (Click Here)
+To see set construction pictures, rough sketches, a history of the play and production photos from throughout Canada (Click Here)

 MORGAN ST. ONGE - CAST